xtenzQ/dev-notes/azure-devops/setting-maven-up.md

 ![](img/personal_tokens.jpg)

 Choose your **token** and try to set it to **Full Access**.
-I don't really recommend you to leave full access so adjust permissions settings afterwards:
+I don't recommend you to leave full access, so adjust permissions settings afterward:

 ![](img/edit_token.jpg)

 ### 403 Forbidden

-403 error means, as we all know, that we have no access to a remote repo.
-So it's likely your proxy is blocking the connection or your SSL certificate that is used in Java is outdated.
-The proxy problem could be fixed by excluding Azure DevOps URL from proxy in `settings.xml` especially when Azure DevOps is located inside your company network so you don't need a proxy:
+403 error means as we all know, that we have no access to a remote repo.
+So it's likely your proxy is blocking the connection, or your SSL certificate that is used in Java is outdated.
+The proxy problem could be fixed by excluding Azure DevOps URL from proxy in `settings.xml`, mostly when Azure DevOps is located inside your company network, so you don't need a proxy:
 ```XML
 <proxies>
     <proxy>